Staff & Board

 Heather Hook began working with the Kenny Family through community events in 2010 and became the Executive Director of The Kenny Family Foundation in 2012.
 Prior to the Kenny Family Foundation Heather worked in Training and Operations in organizations targeting Human Resources and Sales Development.

-Always offering a hand up in lieu of a hand-out, Bernie believes in supporting the community with true collaborative partnerships.
+Always offering a hand up in lieu of a hand-out, Bernie believed in supporting the community with true collaborative partnerships.
 He founded the Kenny Family Foundation in 2008, which partners and provides support to organizations in New Castle County, reaching thousands of people in Delaware’s underserved community.
-Bernie and his wife Peg have fostered over 120 high-risk infants for 47 years, and four of those children joined the Kenny family permanently.
+Bernie and his wife Peg fostered over 120 high-risk infants for 47 years, and four of those children joined the Kenny family permanently.
 The family aligns with Delaware Department of Social Services providing mentor support and guidance which inspire families to foster and impact a child’s future.
 Bernie implemented employment readiness and training programs to create individual income generating opportunities and reduce recidivism, leading by example providing hundreds of retail job positions for graduates within his own company.

 Bill is a Certified Public Accountant and has been in public accounting his entire career.
 Bill is the managing partner of the accounting firm Bacheler & Company, a regional firm serving clients in Delaware, New Jersey and Pennsylvania.